aeharding/voyager/CONTRIBUTING.md

 3. Build iOS artifact — `Voyager-iOS-<version>.ipa`
 4. Build FOSS-only Android — `Voyager-Android-<version>.apk`
 5. Upload to the Apple App Store and Google Play Store
+6. Deploy PWA to [beta.vger.app](https://beta.vger.app) (testing track) or [vger.app](https://vger.app) (release track)
-6. Create a Github Release with the artifacts
+7. Create a Github Release with the artifacts

 #### several_days_later_spongebob_meme.jpg

 In a few days, F-droid will scan the repo for new tags and [independently build](https://gitlab.com/fdroid/fdroiddata/-/blob/master/metadata/app.vger.voyager.yml) the FOSS-only Android native app.
 It will verify reproducibility against Github Releases, and then publish the app.

+This is the main reason why each release tags trapeze changes (and build metadata) as a new commit.
+It also makes it easier for anyone to verify reproducibility.